eucalyptus/euca-demo/demos/demo-20-cfn-simple/docs/demo-20-run-cfn-simple-cli.md

 This document describes the manual procedure to run the CloudFormation Simple demo via Euca2ools

+### CloudFormation Simple Demo Key Points

+The following are key points illustrated in this demo:

+* This demo demonstrates use of CloudFormation via a Simple template, and is intended as an introduction to this feature in Eucalyptus.
+* It is possible to view, run and monitor activities and resources created by CloudFormation via the Eucalyptus or AWS Command line tools, or now within the Eucalyptus Console.

+### Prepare CloudFormation Simple Demo

-This variant can be run by any user with the appropriate permissions, as long as Euca2ools has been configured with the appropriate credentials, and the account was initialized with demo baseline dependencies.
-This example uses the hp-aw2-1 region, demo account and demo user.
+This variant can be run by any User with the appropriate permissions, as long as Euca2ools has been configured with the appropriate credentials, and the Account was initialized with demo baseline dependencies.
+This example uses the hp-aw2-1 Region, demo Account and demo User.

 In examples below, credentials are specified via the --region=USER@REGION option, but to shorten the command line, you can export the AWS_DEFAULT_REGION environment variable with